buddy-works/buddy-cli/README.md

 ```
 buddy-cli pl <cmd>
 ```
-Pipeline parameter is id of pipeline.
-You can get it from pipeline list command described below.
+The `pipeline` parameter is the ID of the pipeline.
+You can get it from the pipeline list command described below.
-Apart from that you must also passed token, workspace and project.
+Apart from that you also need the passed token, workspace and project.

-They are mandatory arguments but you can also store them in environmental variables or through config command which enable you to shorten your commands (more below)
+The arguments are mandatory, but you can store them in Buddy.Works as environment variables or through a config command that will enable you to shorten your commands (more below).

 #### Run pipeline
 ```